elainagrace/mimosapudica/README.md

 [^40]: H. Ahmad.
 Dennis R.A.
 Mans, Deeksha Ganga, and Joëlle Kartopawiro, “Meeting of the Minds: Traditional Herbal Medicine in Multiethnic Suriname,” in Aromatic and Medicinal Plants, edited by Hany A. El-Shemy, Ch.
 6. (2017), Rijeka: IntechOpen, https://doi.org/10.5772/66509.
 C. Lans, “Ethnomedicines used in Trinidad and Tobago for reproductive problems,” Journal of ethnobiology and ethnomedicine, 3 (2007) 13, https://doi.org/10.1186/1746-4269-3-13.
-[^41]: Laurelyn Whitt, Science, Colonialism, and Indigenous Peoples: The Cultural Politics of Law and Knowledge (Cambridge: Cambridge University Press, 2009).
+[^41]: Laurelyn Whitt, *Science, Colonialism, and Indigenous Peoples: The Cultural Politics of Law and Knowledge* (Cambridge: Cambridge University Press, 2009).
-[^42]: AnnaTsing, The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins (Princeton: Princeton University Press, 2015).
+[^42]: Anna Tsing, *The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins* (Princeton: Princeton University Press, 2015).
-[^43]: Abena Dove Osseo-Asare, Bitter Roots: The Search for Healing Plants in Africa (Chicago: The University of Chicago Press, 2014); CLEAR, CLEAR Lab Book: A living manual of our values, guidelines, and protocols, V.03 (St. John’s, NL: Civic Laboratory for Environmental Action Research, Memorial University of Newfoundland and Labrador, 2021);
+[^43]: Abena Dove Osseo-Asare, *Bitter Roots: The Search for Healing Plants in Africa* (Chicago: The University of Chicago Press, 2014).
+CLEAR, *CLEAR Lab Book: A living manual of our values, guidelines, and protocols, V.03* (St. John’s, NL: Civic Laboratory for Environmental Action Research, Memorial University of Newfoundland and Labrador, 2021).
-Jamaica Kincaid, My Garden (Book) (New York: Farrar Straus Giroux, 1999); Jonathan Goldberg-Hiller and Noenoe
+Jamaica Kincaid, *My Garden* (New York: Farrar Straus Giroux, 1999).
-K. Silva, "The Botany of Emergence: Kanaka Ontology and Biocolonialism in Hawai`i," Native American and Indigenous Studies 2:2 (2015): 16;
+Jonathan Goldberg-Hiller and Noenoe K. Silva, "The Botany of Emergence: Kanaka Ontology and Biocolonialism in Hawai`i," Native American and Indigenous Studies 2:2 (2015): 16.
 Vanessa Wijngaarden, “Relationality,” Showing Theory to Know Theory, Showing Theory Press, 28 Feb.
-2022, https://ecampusontario.pressbooks.pub/showingtheory/chapter/relationality/;
+2022, https://ecampusontario.pressbooks.pub/showingtheory/chapter/relationality/.
-Carolyn Merchant, The Death of Nature: Women, Ecology, and the Scientific Revolution: A Feminist Reappraisal of the Scientific Revolution (San Francisco: Harper and Row, 1980).
+Carolyn Merchant, *The Death of Nature: Women, Ecology, and the Scientific Revolution: A Feminist Reappraisal of the Scientific Revolution* (San Francisco: Harper and Row, 1980).
 Donna Haraway, “Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective,” Feminist Studies 14:3 (1988): 575–599.
-[^44]: David B. Livingstone, Putting Science in Its Place: Geographies of Scientific Knowledge (Chicago: University of Chicago Press, 2003), 32.
+[^44]: David B. Livingstone, *Putting Science in Its Place: Geographies of Scientific Knowledge* (Chicago: University of Chicago Press, 2003), 32.
-Greta LaFleur, The Natural History of Sexuality in Early America Baltimore (Johns Hopkins University Press, 2018), doi:10.1353/book.61934.
+Greta LaFleur, *The Natural History of Sexuality in Early America* (Baltimore: Johns Hopkins University Press, 2018), doi:10.1353/book.61934.
-Londa Schiebinger, Plants and Empire: Colonial Bioprospecting in the Atlantic World (Cambridge: Harvard University Press, 2004).
+Londa Schiebinger, *Plants and Empire: Colonial Bioprospecting in the Atlantic World* (Cambridge: Harvard University Press, 2004).
 [^45]: “Mimosa Pudica,” Earth Medicine Institute, https://earthmedicineinstitute.com/more/library/medicinal-plants/mimosa-pudica/.
-[^46]:Stefano Mancuso, The Revolutionary Genius of Plants: A New Understanding of Plant Intelligence and Behavior (New York: Atria Books, 2018).
+[^46]:Stefano Mancuso, *The Revolutionary Genius of Plants: A New Understanding of Plant Intelligence and Behavior* (New York: Atria Books, 2018).
 [^47]: Monica Gagliano, Michael Renton, Martial Depczynski, and Stefano Mancuso, “Experience Teaches Plants to Learn Faster and Forget Slower in Environments Where It Matters,” Oecologia 175 (2014) (1): 63–72,      https://doi.org/10.1007/s00442-013-2873-7.
 [^48]: Monica Gagliano, Michael Renton, Martial Depczynski, and Stefano Mancuso, “Experience Teaches Plants to Learn Faster and Forget Slower in Environments Where It Matters,” Oecologia 175 (2014) (1): 63–72,      https://doi.org/10.1007/s00442-013-2873-7.
 [^49]: Crystal Z. Campbell, “Makahiya (How Do I Tell You I Remember),” World Literature Today 95, no. 2 (2021): 55.
 [^50]: Anza Precy, “The Legend of the Shy Plant: Mimosa Pudica,” Letterpile, February 11, 2023, https://letterpile.com/creative-writing/The-Legend-Of-Makahiya.
 Though the story has different variations depending on the storyteller, the central story follows a very shy girl and her family.
 The girl in some versions of the story is named Makayiya, the Tagalog name for Mimosa pudica.
 Makayiya, while loving and obedient, is incredibly shy and prefers to spend time alone in her garden.
 One day her parents hear that bandits are quickly approaching the city and their family is in danger.
 The parents look for Makayiya but cannot find her in time to flee.
 Instead, the home is overtaken by bandits who tie up the parents and rob the house.
 The parents are terrified for Makayiya and intensely pray for her safety.
 After the bandits leave the parents immediately search for their daughter.
 She is nowhere in the house so the frantic parents search the garden.
 In the garden they do not find their daughter but a small plant that retreats bashfully when touched.
 The parents immediately recognize the plant as Makahiya, finding safety in the garden.
 In some versions of the story, her parents’ tears become the bright flowers that adorn the plant.
 [^51]: Crystal Z. Campbell
 [^52]: Kiran Asher, Mel Y. Chen, Kareem Khubchandani, Eli Nelson, and Banu Subramaniam.
 2021.
 “Cyborgs Unbound: Feminist STS, Interdisicplinarity, and Graduate Education.”
 Catalyst: Feminism, Theory, Technoscience 7 (1): 27.
-[^53]: Richard Mabey, The Cabaret of Plants: Forty Thousand Years of Plant Life and the Human Imagination.
-First American edition (New York: W.W.
+[^53]: Richard Mabey, *The Cabaret of Plants: Forty Thousand Years of Plant Life and the Human Imagination.* First American edition (New York: W.W.
 Norton & Company, 2016), 329–339.